japt-epj/HUNTeR/README.md

 `# docker compose up`

 You can now connect to the HUNTeR Website by navigating to [http://localhost:8080/](http://localhost:8080/).
 The docker configuration is optimized to be hosted behind a reverse proxy.
 For a detailed example of an optimal deployment, see the next section.

+## Cloud
+Any cloud service that supports docker-compose files perfectly supports hosting an instance of HUNTeR.

 ## Detailed deployment diagram of testing environment